EFG, QInvest seal deal to create investment bank

-CAIRO (Reuters) - Egypt’s EFG Hermes (HRHO.CA) said on Friday it had sealed an agreement first announced in March to form a region-wide investment bank with Qatar’s Qinvest.
+CAIRO, May 4 (Reuters) - Egypt’s EFG Hermes said on Friday it had sealed an agreement first announced in March to form a region-wide investment bank with Qatar’s Qinvest.

 Qinvest will control 60 percent of the new bank, which will be called EFG Hermes Qatar, and provide $250 million to increase its capital.